dimalypai/mil-masters-thesis-chalmers/docs/Notes.md

 =========================

 * MIL, OOLang and subtyping: can the different overriding variance in OOLang influence how the subtyping relation should look like in MIL?
+It seems that yes.
+We need the self argument to be covariant, which is incompatible with contravariant argument types.
+Is having covariance only for the first argument of the method, which is self (probably) too ugly and crazy?
+Yes.
+  There is an idea to hide the self parameter with built-in ReaderM monad.
+Not sure how good is this, but we can avoid having covariant function types (and make this adjustable for example).
+ReaderM type will be covariant in the environment type and (probably) adjustable in the return type.
+  For class methods: environment is the self type, the return type is the source method type.